High School Garden Apprentice Program

 Entering grades 4-9 (ages 8-14)

 It's going to be a noisy summer at WMAES with a new building project beginning - so let's join up and build!
 Campers will be part of building a new COB oven using clay, sand and straw.
 We might even get some structural advice from the construction folk, and get a chance to see them in action.
 We'll build some new structures using materials from nature in our newly designed garden area, and eat some healthy snacks.
 Finally, we'll learn about the local Eastern Bluebird and build new bird houses for the WMAES campus, as well as one for our campers to take home.
 It's going to be noisy and dirty, so bring your hard hats and let's build!
 Lunch provided by WMAES' lunch program.

 Entering grades 5-8

 Campers will learn all about survival skills and how our ancestors lived off the land.
-Make fires with flint and steel, as well as bow drills.
-Campers will also work on shelters throughout the week, make tools, work on mapping and compass skills and use bows and arrows.
+They will make fires with flint and steel, as well as partake in bow drills.
+Campers will also work on shelters throughout the week, make tools, work on mapping and compass skills, and use bows and arrows.
 Lunch Thursday will be around the fire that campers will make themselves.